simonbdbc/validation-linux-1/README.md

 * service apache2 restart

-* verify Composer installer SHA-384 signature and install it
+* verify Composer installer SHA-384 signature and install it (if you choose to install it)

 * cleaning the installation by deleting the index.html file from Apache2 and deleting the bootstrap.sh file when its job is done